Pál Jávor: Early years

 Pál Jávor (born Pál Jermann) was born 31 January 1902 in Arad to Pál Jermann, a 53-year-old cashier and Katalin Spannenberg, a 17-year-old servant-maiden.
 His parents, who only married after his birth, had 3 children to care for, which made life hard for the family, who moved often.
-His mother later opened a grocery store in Arad's Kossuth street.
+His mother later opened a grocery store on Arad's Kossuth Street.
 Jávor was a student in a state operated gymnasium, but often played truant to see movies in the town's two theatres.
-From very early on, he wanted to break away from his homeland, and from the simple life his mother wished for him.
+From very early on, he wanted to break away from his homeland and from the simple life his mother wished for him.

 During World War I, he ran away to serve on the front as a courier.
-He was caught and transported back months later by military police.
-In 1918, after working as a junior reporter for the Aradi Hírlap, he set out to emigrate to Denmark, so he could act in the Danish movies he idolized.
+He was caught and transported back months later by the military police.
+In 1918, after the Romanian occupation, having worked as a junior reporter for the Aradi Hírlap, he chose not to take the oath of allegiance of the new state, and set out to emigrate to Denmark, so he could act in the Danish movies he idolized.
 As the state offered free train tickets to anyone who wished to leave the country, he willingly chose exile from Romania, but his ticket was revoked in Budapest.

 Theatre life

-Jávor, now seeking to gain fame in the Hungarian capital, went to study in the Academy of Drama.
-Living in great poverty, and expelled from the Academy for unknown reasons, he earned his degree in the Actor's Guild school, in 1922.
-Jávor acted in various theatres in Budapest, Székesfehérvár and several other small towns, but his dissolute lifestyle made him hard to work with.
-After being banned from the Guild in 1926, he acted in small roles around the country, and later in Budapest, helped by mentors from the theatrical world, and slowly waking the interest of the critics.
-He was a member of the Vígszínház between 1930–35, and the National Theatre between 1935–44.
+Jávor, now seeking to gain recognition in the Hungarian capital, went to study at the Academy of Drama.
+Living in great poverty, and expelled from the academy for unknown reasons, he earned his degree at the Actor's Guild School in 1922.
+Jávor acted in various roles in theatres in Budapest, Székesfehérvár and in several other smaller towns, but his dissolute lifestyle made it hard to work with him.
+After being banned from the Guild in 1926, he played in small roles in different theatres around the country, and later in Budapest, aided by mentors of the acting community, and slowly gaining the interest of critics.
+He was a member of the Vígszínház between 1930 and 1935, and later the Nemzeti Színház between 1935 and 1944.